adhoctraining/cybersecurity/home.md

 Availability is another basic element in information security.
 It is vital to make sure that your data is not accessed by unauthorized persons but only those who have permission can access it.
 Availability in information security means matching network and computing resources to compute data access and implement a better policy for disaster recovery purposes.

+Authentication

+Non-repudiation

+Access control

 **Information security policy**
+* Discuss the three overarching security design principles (i.e., onlyy necessary, simple, ease of use).
+* Describe the principle of least privilege as it relates to computer security.
+* Describe the principle of secuirty in depth.
+* Describe the principlemoffail secure or fail safe and false positive or false negative as it relates to ccomputer security.

 Information security policy is a document that an enterprise draws up, based on its specific needs and quirks.
 It helps to establish what data to protect and in what ways.
 These policies guide an organization during the decision making about procuring cybersecurity tools.
 It also mandates employee behavior and responsibilities.